Q: Do I need to submit a cover letter?

 Q: Does the work I propose to do have to be related to inequality in America specifically, or may I propose to study inequality globally, or in another country?

 A: Because the focus of the initiative is inequality in America, your proposed research must address that topic.
 However, cross-cultural comparative research will be considered, as will research on American inequality within a global context.

 Q: What kind of writing sample are you looking for?

 A: Something that demonstrates your research and analytical skills, as well as your ability to communicate clearly and concisely; preferably a document of which you are the solo (or at least, first), author.
 It is better, for example, to submit a writing sample that clearly reflects your own skills rather submitting an article published in a prestigous journal where you are just one of many authors.
 (After all, the prestigous article will be listed on your CV!)
 The writing sample does not have to be a published work, but please explain what it is, and list any co-authors.

 Q: Do you accept applications from foreign nationals?

 A: Yes.
-While any appointment at Harvard is contingent upon obtaining appropriate visa status, and the US government is the final arbiter of all immigration-related cases, the Harvard International Office (HIO), as regulations permit, is available to help individuals obtain temporary visa status to work at Harvard.
+While any appointment at Harvard is contingent upon obtaining appropriate visa status, and the US government is the final arbiter of all immigration-related cases, the Harvard International Office (HIO), as regulations permit, is available to help individuals obtain temporary visa status (usually J-1 Scholar) to work at Harvard.